rh-ai-quickstart/llama-stack-mcp-server/README.md

 ### Build and deploy the helm chart

+By default the `device` variable is set to `gpu`.
+Change the value of `device` in these files to the desired hardware to run on [gpu, cpu, hpu]:
+- helm/llama-stack/values.yaml
+- helm/llama3.2-3b/values.yaml

 Deploy the complete Llama Stack with MCP servers using the umbrella chart:

 ```bash